How to Finish Inside Drywall Corners

 This page contains instructions for finishing inside drywall corners using paper tape and ready-mixed joint compound.
 Check the bottom of this page for a video of this drywall finishing process.

-We use ready-mixed joint compound, or mud, for this job.
+We use ready-mixed joint compound, also called mud, for this job.
 Because setting-type compound will harden too quickly, it can cause problems if you don't move fast enough to finish before it sets.
 Ready-mixed mud comes wet in a bucket and it dries rather than setting, providing plenty of working time.
 A small, 1-gallon bucket will typically finish one wall or a ceiling but to do a whole room, a 5-gallon bucket will be needed.

 Mud the Corner and Apply the Tape